StanfordAI4HI/ICLR2019_evaluating_discrete_temporal_structure/README.md

-# Experiments for Evaluating Discrete Latent Temporal Structure
+# Evaluating Discrete Latent Temporal Structure

 This repository provides code to run experiments from,